Urologic Catheters: Indwelling | Intermittent | External

 Catheter products have changed significantly in their composition, texture, and durability since the 1990s.

-The challenge is to produce a catheter that matches as closely as possible to the normal physiological and mechanical characteristics of the voiding system.
+The challenge is to produce a catheter that matches as closely as possible to the normal physiological and mechanical characteristics of the voiding system, specifically the urethra and bladder.
 Foley catheters come in several subtypes, which are described in the area designs.